thrushlang/thrushc/COMMANDS.md

 JIT Compiler flags:

-• -jit Enables the Just-In-Time Compiler.
+• -jit Enable the use of the Just-In-Time Compiler for code execution.
-• -jit-libc Specifies the path to the C runtime.
+• -jit-libc Specify the C runtime to link for code execution via the Just-In-Time Compiler.
-• -jit-link Add a specific library to the Just-In-Time compiler.
+• -jit-link Specify, add, and link an external dynamic library for code execution via the Just-In-Time Compiler.

 Extra compiler flags: